 In a recent writing exercise for an online class, I was asked to list what makes me, me.
 It’s a lot harder to do than you might think.
-Describing myself, I’d have to say I’m a strong-willed, creative, a big thinker, and a look at the glass-half-full kind of person.
-My most frustrating weaknesses are patience, feeling that I must try to fix everything and make everything right for the people I love, and numbers.
+Describing myself, I’d have to say I’m a strong-willed, creative, a big thinker.
+I’m not only a look at the glass-half-full kind of person but someone who also looks at the glass as refillable.
+My most frustrating weaknesses are patience, feeling that I must try to fix everything for the people I love and care about, a deep desire for wanting to make absolutely everything perfectly right, and numbers.
 I really dislike numbers.

-In the end, in everything I do, my writing and storytelling is the one constant of what makes me, me.
+In the end, in everything I do, my cooking, coaching, living, loving, writing and storytelling, being uniquely me in my strengths and in my weaknesses — these are the constants of what makes me, me.

 A note about using my content.
 There is no better way to avoid copyright infringement than to use your creativity and skills to write or post content that is completely originally yours.
 In other words, you do not have my permission to take material from my websites/blog and post, reprint, or run it elsewhere as your own.

 DISCLOSURE POLICY IS VALID FROM 1 June 2017